-As you are aware, the vast majority of states have authorized varying degrees of marijuana use, ranging from limited medical use to decriminalization and recreational use at the state level.
-NAFCU has heard from a number of our member credit unions in these states that they are being approached by their members, or potential members, that have a small business in or serving the legal cannabis industry that are seeking banking.
+As the Committee is aware, the vast majority of states have authorized varying degrees of marijuana use, ranging from limited medical use to decriminalization and recreational use at the state level.
+NAFCU has heard from a number of our member credit unions in these states that they are being approached by their members, or potential members, that have a small business in or are serving the legal cannabis industry in their state and are seeking banking services for their small business.